BAL-AMi Jukeboxes - A Brief History

 The cabinet is

-obviously going to be made in Britain.
+can be seen.
 Early models of the G80 sported a wooden

 trim, holding an anodised, fine mesh, aluminium grille around the edge of the